sndrmn/ProjectRock/README.md

 # Project Rock

-Here is where I keep the CSS / PHP code for the ProjetRock Demo.
+Here is where I keep the CSS / PHP code for the ProjectRock Demo.